selected pieces 2023-2025 □ǍḒ∏#‡€*≠™

 I wanted to see if it was possible to reverse that dynamic and get something original from references—a referent.
 At first glance, the process may seem like just another example of pastiche—a collage of symbolic texts.
 But each time something is written, I overpaint it to disrupt immediate intertextuality—simultaneous contrast of meanings, that might suggest an author’s intent.

 By overpainting those short texts, I also erased meaning from the painting—designified it.
-In doing so I ended up with something original, “unique”—something that is not a copy.
+In doing so I ended up with something original, “unique”vsomething that is not a copy.
 The work aims to challenge the separation of theory and praxis, mind and body, and by extension—intellectual and manual labor.
 The over-painting can be regarded as an act of destruction, which according to Jean Baudrillard is a more innate behavior (together with gift-giving, festivities and sacrificing) than production.
 One can make something original by destroying the copy.
-To break signification (Shklovsky’s defamilarization, Brecht’s Verfremdung, Derrrida’s différance), is to break free from habituation and become/experience original for the first time.
+To break signification (Shklovsky’s defamilarization, Brecht’s Verfremdung, Derrida’s différance, Wittgenstein's aspect perception), is to break free from habituation and become/experience original for the first time.
 Again.

 In this case texts break the totality of painting and painting resists an imposition of meaning onto it.
 By overpainting the meanings, I also erase authorship, and by doing the work almost mechanically I abstain from mine.
 I’m not just copying a buffing.
 It’s not a simulation of overpainted graffiti, it is an overpainted graffiti.